humansamiksha/humansamiksha/README.md

   <tr>
     <td valign="top" width="72%">
       <p>
-        I'm a Computer Engineering student at the <strong>Army Institute of Technology, Pune</strong> (sitting at a 9.41 CGPA!).
+        I'm a Computer Engineering student at the <strong>Army Institute of Technology, Pune</strong>.
       </p>
       <p>
         To be honest, I'm just one of those people who gets easily excited by anything that looks cool or interesting.
 If a project or technology looks good and catches my eye, I'm instantly hooked and want to explore it.
 That's why I don't stick to just one thing—I love playing around with web systems, IoT hardware prototypes, and multi-agent AI networks.